scylladb/scylladb/docs/alternator/alternator.md

 on a per-table basis and may make sense for certain workloads as explained below.

-A default write isolation policy **must** be chosen using the `--alternator-write-isolation` configuration option.
+A default write isolation policy is `always_use_lwt`, and it can be overwritten using the `--alternator-write-isolation` configuration option.
 Additionally, the write isolation policy for a specific table can be overridden by tagging the table (at CreateTable time, or any time later with TagResource) with the key `system:write_isolation`, and one of the following values:

   * `a`, `always`, or `always_use_lwt` - This mode performs every write